FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_supportTool/t_st_configureSupportTool.md

 This topic includes information about the fields you must complete.

 -   **Support Access Code** - The support tool includes the value of this field in the name of the support information file.
-Enter the Support Access Code for the support contact that covers this system. <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Global Support uses the code in the file name to make sure the file is handled correctly.
+Enter the Support Access Code for the support contact that covers this system. {{< SecureTransport/companyname >}} Global Support uses the code in the file name to make sure the file is handled correctly.
 -   **Output Directory** - Enter the path to the directory where the support tool writes the support information file.
 The default is `${FILEDRIVEHOME}/support` where `${FILEDRIVEHOME}` represents the
     SecureTransport installation directory.
 -   **Collect ...** - Select the check box for each category of information that the support tool saves.
 For the log information, specify the period by selecting a predefined period for the list or specifying the start and end dates and times.
-The information available for collection is different on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+The information available for collection is different on {{< SecureTransport/componentshortname >}} Server and {{< SecureTransport/componentshortname >}} Edge.
 -   **Collect files and folders** - Select this to specify that the support tool save the files listed in the **Files and Folder to Save** table.
 -   **Files and Folders to Save** - If **Collect files and folders** is selected, the support tool saves the contents of the files listed in this table in the support information file.
     To add a file, click **Add File or Folder**, type the file or folder name in the File/Folder Name column, and click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)) in the right column.
 To remove files from the list, select the files in left column, and click **Remove**.
 To change a file or folder name in the list, click the Edit icon (![Edit](/Images/SecureTransport/EditIcon_12x13.png)) in the right column, type the file or folder name in the File/Folder Name column, and click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)).